 She has an M.Sc. in International Relations from Southampton University, England and a B.Sc. in Human Biology from Surrey University in England.

-JERRY CARBONE — The owner of Whetstone Brook Genealogy in Brattleboro, Vermont, Jerry is especially adept at researching Italian historical archives.
+JERRY CARBONE is the owner of Whetstone Brook Genealogy in Brattleboro, Vermont, Jerry is especially adept at researching Italian historical archives.